**Due to COVID-19, we have made changes to our rules re-submitting app ideas; please click here for more information.**

-Overview
+Submission Overview

 All teams must submit the required materials to participate in the competition and receive judge feedback.
 Mentors act as a support and leader for the teams.

-Due to the impact of COVID-19, we encourage students and teams to submit what materials they have, even if they feel that those materials are not perfect.
+Most teams face challenges such as dealing with sanitary restrictions, political unrest, climate emergencies, family issues, and more.
+Not every submission is going to be perfect and that’s ok!
+We encourage students and teams to submit what materials they have, even if they feel that those materials are not perfect.
 For example, it is okay for your pitch video to not be fully edited.
-(Not sure how to make your video at home?
-Check out this article!)
+Judges will still be able to provide valuable feedback on how to improve and continue working on your project for the next season.

 Submission Rules for Girls

-To submit your mobile application please remember:
+To submit your project please remember:

 - Any submission items you want judges to review must be in English or have English subtitles.
 However, apps can have text in other languages.
 For example, buttons, logos, and labels can have words in languages other than English.

 - Your team may use publicly released libraries, example code, and tools, but your team must also develop original code.
-Remember, every submission must include a source code file for the app.

 Intellectual Property

 Plagiarism will not be tolerated.
 Plagiarism is knowingly reproducing/copying other people's exact ideas, code, apps, and business plans and submitting them as your work.
 All submissions suspected of plagiarism will undergo a review process by the Technovation staff.
 If you are caught plagiarizing another team’s work, you will be disqualified.
-It is acceptable to use code from open-source databases and libraries.
-Always cite references (give credit) for research, facts/statistics in your work.
-If you aren’t sure, ask the owner for permission.
-For more information, see the “copyrights and wrongs” section on our Internet Safety training.

 Submission Rules for Mentors